HDT is full of committed people who bring a variety of skills and expertise to the Trust from a diverse range of backgrounds.

 Carolyn later worked for the New Economics Foundation followed by many years working in regeneration, economic development, and business support with NEF, BIGLottery and many individuals and organisations in the commercial, creative and third sector.

-Jill was born in Aberdeen and studied Architecture at the Mackintosh School of Architecture in Glasgow and Scott Sutherland School in Aberdeen.
-After working for architects in the Outer Hebrides, Skye, North Berwick and Deeside she settled near Huntly 20 years ago.
-She started her own Architectural practice in 2002 and specialises in high-quality design grounded on sustainable principles.
+Jill was born in Aberdeen and studied Architecture in at the Mackintosh School of Architecture in Glasgow and Scott Sutherland School in Aberdeen.
+After working for architects in the Outer Hebrides, Skye, North Berwick and Deeside she settled near Huntly over 25 years ago.
+She started her own Architectural practice in 2002 and specialises in high quality design grounded on sustainable principles.
 She participated in the Scottish Rural Leadership Scheme in 2020.
 Her children have all been educated at The Gordon Schools and she participates in many local ventures including Aurora Choir and Productions.
 She enjoys walking, singing, cycling and swimming.

 We invite you to join us on our journey.